 TRC Companies Technical Analysis (NYSE:TRR)

-Technical analysis is the study of stock price and volume data through technical charts.
-This analysis does not take into account the intrinsic value of a stock.
+Technical analysis relies on the belief that future price movements of a stock can be forecasted through the study of historical market data and technical charts.
 The TRC Companies stock price data and volume are plotted in TRR stock charts and these trading charts form the basis of technical analysis.

 Two important concepts with respect to moving average convergence divergence or MACD are: crossovers and divergence.
 When the MACD rises above the signal line, it typically indicates a bullish trend and most likely the stock prices will go up.
-The TRC Companies MACD indicator is below 0 indicating a bearish trend.
+The TRC Companies MACD line is below the signal line.